Home Privacy Policy Feedback Link to us Site Map Forums

 Short Time Displays time based on your system's short time setting

-firstdayofweek is optional.
+Optional.
 It is a value that specifies the first day of the week.
-If this parameter is omitted, the Format function assumes that Sunday is the first day of the week.
+If this parameter is omitted, it assumes that Sunday is the first day of the week.
 This parameter can be one of the following values:

 Constant Value Explanation